AlesTsurko/Mio/doc/pattern_syntax.md

 * [Alterations](#alterations)

 ## Pitches
-Pitches are represented by numbers in hex format.
+Pitches represented by hex numbers.
-From `0` to `f` they are the steps numbers of the chosen scale.
+From `0` to `f` they are the step numbers of a chosen scale.
 For example in C-chromatic scale they are:

 - 0  -  C